cmu-delphi/delphi-epidata/docs/api/covidcast.md

 # COVIDcast Epidata API

-This is the documentation for accessing the Delphi's COVID-19 Surveillance Streams (`covidcast`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API.
+This is the documentation for accessing Delphi's COVID-19 indicators, an (`covidcast`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API.
 This API provides data on the spread and impact of the COVID-19 pandemic across the United States, most of which is available at the county level and updated daily.
 This data powers our public [COVIDcast